 Introducing the plans for this year’s Quadrilateral – discussing EFMLG input to the first meeting on 4 March 12:00-12:10

+Presenter: Inigo Arruga Oleaga (ECB)

+Background: This year, the Quadrilateral is organised by the FMLG.
+The agenda is divided in 3 clusters (4 March, 3 June, 9 September).
+Ahead of each cluster, each EFMLG representative will share his/her draft summary messages with the EFMLG for input by members.

 Documentation: Draft Quadrilateral agendas.

+Action point: The EFMLG representatives in the first cluster of the Quadrilateral (4 March) will share their summary messages with the EFMLG Secretariat for distribution to the EFMLG in order to gather input from members ahead of the Quadrilateral.

 Directive (EU) 2019/1023 on preventive restructuring frameworks – follow-up 12:10-12:30